-Outlier payments are applied to price-standardized inpatient claim amounts separately from the base payment to account for particularly complicated patients (i.e., when the level of treatment greatly exceeds the expected average for a given DRG's relative weight).
+Length of stay-based outlier payments are applied to price-standardized inpatient claim amounts separately from the base payment to account for particularly complicated patients (i.e., when the level of treatment greatly exceeds the expected average for a given DRG's relative weight).
 As a general rule, these outlier payments are applied when an inpatient claim's length of stay is significantly longer than the average length of stay for its DRG.